NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

     --refine-intrinsics focal_length,distortion \
     -o output.json

-The pixel pitch must always be 1, so the focal length and optical center must be in units of pixel.
+Here it was assumed that the the pixel pitch was 1.
+For pinhole cameras the pixel pitch can also be in millimeters, but then the focal length and optical center must be in the same units.
+In either case, upon conversion to CSM Frame cameras, the input focal length and optical center are divided by the pixel pitch.

 It is suggested to not optimize the optical center, as that correlates with the camera pose and can lead to an implausible solution.
 The ``--distortion`` option